Woman working on a laptop

 3. Collaborative Communication Style

-A Collaborative Communication Style is focused on including other people instead of just working with other people.
+A Collaborative Communication style is focused on including other people instead of just working with other people.
 It is an environment where everyone’s voice is heard and valued.

 People with a Collaborative Communication Style want to make sure they get feedback/opinions from as many people as possible.
 They consider other people in a discussion.